 No cover page is needed but make sure your name or student number is in the header or footer (a mark deduction will apply if missing).
 Your write-up will be limited to two pages single-spaced, at least 11-point font with 2.5 cm. margins and using assigned headings.
 Penalties will apply for being over the page limit.
 Up to two (2) pages of relevant appendices (such as decision criteria or table) may be attached.
-No citations are needed as you will not be doing outside research, as all needed information is in the case.
+No citations are needed as you will not be doing outside research, and the case has all needed information.